Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Model Description

 \subsection{Neural Network Configuration}

 A fully-connected feedforward NN is set up with $n$ hidden layers each containing $m$ neurons, and a linear-uniform single-neuron output, as sketched in Fig.\ \ref{nnsetup}.

-The NN is implemented in Python using the Keras library \cite{chollet2015keras} and trained to minimise the mean absolute error (MAE) employing the Adam optimizer \cite{adam}.
+The NN is implemented in Python using the Keras library \cite{cholletKeras2015} and trained to minimise the mean absolute error (MAE) employing the Adam optimizer \cite{kingmaAdamMethodStochastic2017}, as summarised in Algorithm \ref{algo}.

 The minimisation of the MAE has provided better results for the regression tasks when compared to a mean squared error (MSE).
-The learning rate is step-annealed based on the MAE loss -- more details are later provided for each model.
-Neurons are initialised with a HeNormal distribution \cite{he2015delvingdeeprectifierssurpassing}.
+The learning rate is step-annealed based on the MAE loss and the weights are initialised by proper techniques, with more details later provided for each training case.

 Regularization in regression tasks is essentially a trade-off: it helps prevent overfitting and can improve training stability, but by definition the minimum achievable training error is limited by the strength of the regularization.
-Therefore, no regularisation is used as default in the current work, nonetheless this aspect is also herein briefly assessed since it is a common practice.
+Therefore, no regularisation is used as default in the current work, nonetheless this aspect is also herein assessed since it is a common practice.

-The use of a custom diffusion operator as a \textit{testing metric} of performance allows for training on the full dataset.
-This metric is assessed via its MSE and described in the following subsection.